plone/documentation/docs/classic-ui/views.md

 After the file is in place, changes to the file are instantly picked up.
 The template code is re-read on every HTTP request.

-If you want to override an already overridden template, read [How can I override an already overriden template by jbot?](https://stackoverflow.com/questions/16209392/how-can-i-override-an-already-overriden-template-by-jbot).
+If you want to override an already overridden template, read [How can I override an already overridden template by jbot?](https://stackoverflow.com/questions/16209392/how-can-i-override-an-already-overridden-template-by-jbot).

 (classic-ui-overriding-a-view-class-label)=